ncatlab/nlab-content/pages/3/5/8/1/1853/content.md

 ### In abelian &#268;ech cohomology ###

-The cup product has a simple expression in abelian [[?ech cohomology]].
+The cup product has a simple expression in abelian [[Čech cohomology]].

 For $A_1$ and $A_2$ two [[chain complex]]es (of [[sheaves]] of [[abelian group]]s) construct a morphism of &#268;ech complexes